PrimeOrdinal/la-perla-beauty/README.md

 12. **`README.md`**: A text file containing useful reference information about the project.

+Please see the "Application Structure" section of this document for additional key paths.

 ## Learning Gatsby

 Looking for more guidance?
 Full documentation for Gatsby lives [on the website](https://www.gatsbyjs.com/).
 Here are some places to start: